cmu-delphi/www-main/content/covid19/_index.md

 ## Research Articles

-A summary of some key parts of COVIDcast can be found in the December 2021 PNAS Special Feature: [Beyond cases and deaths: The benefits of auxiliary data streams in tracking the COVID-19 pandemic](https://www.pnas.org/cc/beyond-cases-and-deaths).
+A summary of some key parts of COVIDcast can be found in the December 2021 *Proceedings of the National Academy of Sciences* Special Feature: [Beyond cases and deaths: The benefits of auxiliary data streams in tracking the COVID-19 pandemic](https://www.pnas.org/cc/beyond-cases-and-deaths).